Members of the Regional Council of Veneto, 2015–2020

-The X Legislature of the Regional Council of Veneto, the legislative assembly of Veneto, was inaugurated in June 2015, following the 2015 regional election, and ended in October 2020.
-Of the 51 members, 49 were elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists, while the remaining two were the elected President and the candidate for President who came second.
-The winning coalition won a bonus of seats in order to make sure the elected President had a majority in the Council.
+The X Legislature of the Regional Council of Veneto, the legislative assembly of Veneto, Italy was inaugurated in June 2015, following the 2015 regional election, and ended in October 2020.
+Of the 51 members, 49 were elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists, while the remaining two were the elected President and the runner-up The winning coalition won a bonus of seats in order to make sure the elected President had a majority in the Council.

 Roberto Ciambetti (Liga Veneta–Lega Nord) was the President of the Council for the entire term, while Luca Zaia (Liga Veneta–Lega Nord) served as President of Veneto at the head of his second government.